 \subsection{Primary Experience Module}

-For clusters with a cognitive gap below the threshold $\tau^*$, the data serve only as a fine-tuning of the model’s cognition, and the risk of noise is controlled.
-Thus, we directly internalize the new knowledge or skills contained in user logs into the model by training a LoRA based on preference data constructed in the preprocessing stage.
+For clusters below the cognitive gap threshold $\tau^*$, the data serve only as a fine-tuning of the model’s cognition, and the risk of noise is controlled.
+Thus, we directly internalize log-derived capability by training a LoRA on preprocessed preference data.

-\textbf{Cluster-specific Preference Learning.} We partition the data into training and validation sets.
-For clusters exhibiting low to moderate gaps, we train an \textit{Expert LoRA} $\Delta\theta_C$ on the training set using the Direct Preference Optimization (DPO~\cite{dpo}) loss.
-To improve training stability, we add a negative log-likelihood (NLL) loss on the chosen responses with the same weighting ratio.
-This module enables the model to internalize newly observed capabilities from user logs directly into its parameter space.
+\textbf{Cluster-specific Preference Learning.} We partition data into training and validation sets.
+For low- or moderate-gap clusters, we train an \textit{Expert LoRA} $\Delta\theta_C$ using the Direct Preference Optimization (DPO~\cite{dpo}) loss alongside a negative log-likelihood (NLL) loss on chosen responses for stability.
+This directly embeds new capabilities into the parameter space.

 \textbf{Simulation-based Validation.} We construct a simulated performance verifier from the validation set to assess training efficacy.
-For each query $q_i$, using $\mathcal{R}_i$ as context, we apply an LLM-as-Judge to compare $y_{i}^{C}\sim \pi_{\theta + \Delta\theta_C(\cdot | q_i)}$ with $y_i \sim \pi_{\theta}(\cdot | q_i)$ at the end of each training epoch.
-We compute the $\text{WinRate}$ of each checkpoint relative to the base policy and retain the best expert module only when the highest win rate $\text{WinRate}_{best} > \gamma$.
-Otherwise, we turn to \textit{Reflective Experience Construction}.
-Note that we observe a small fraction of reward-hacking behavior during the verification process.
-Consequently, we perform filtering prior to evaluation.
-In particular, we remove responses that are empty after stripping newline characters and special tokens, as well as responses that deviate drastically from the original response (e.g., those with a BLEU-4 score~\cite{papineni-etal-2002-bleu} below a very small threshold, such as 0.05).
+For each query $q_i$, using $\mathcal{R}_i$ as context, an LLM-as-Judge compares $y_{i}^{C}\sim \pi_{\theta + \Delta\theta_C(\cdot | q_i)}$ against the base $y_i \sim \pi_{\theta}(\cdot | q_i)$ per epoch.
+Crucially, by strictly grounding the judge in the rule set $\mathcal{R}_i$ extracted from actual user feedback, we effectively mitigate potential "judge-hacking" where the adapter might otherwise exploit the base model's inherent biases.
+We retain the expert module if its peak win rate $\text{WinRate}_{best} > \gamma$.
+Otherwise, we fall back to \textit{Reflective Experience Construction}.
+Furthermore, to accelerate the evaluation process and further alleviate potential reward-hacking, we pre-filter responses that are essentially empty or deviate drastically from the original response (e.g., those with a BLEU-4 score~\cite{papineni-etal-2002-bleu} below a small threshold, such as 0.05).